olsson-group/minimumexcesswork/mew_pg/README.md

 This repository extends [BioEmu](https://github.com/microsoft/bioemu) with *path guidance* — a method that steers the BioEmu diffusion process toward conformational transition states while penalising solutions that require large deviations from the unguided trajectory.

 > **Relationship to BioEmu.** The core generative model, SDE definitions, denoiser, and sampling infrastructure are taken directly from the [BioEmu repository](https://github.com/microsoft/bioemu) with minor modifications.
 This repository adds the guidance layer on top.

 ---

-## Overview

-Standard BioEmu samples from the equilibrium ensemble of a protein.
-Path guidance biases sampling toward a user-defined target region (here: conformational transition states) by:

-1. Running a **forward probability-flow ODE** from a set of seed structures to obtain reference trajectories.
-2. Optimising **guidance parameters** via Bayesian (GP) optimisation such that the reverse ODE / SDE produces structures that (a) are classified as transition states and (b) incur minimal excess work relative to the unguided path.
-3. Drawing a large batch of samples with the best-found parameters.

-Transition-state membership is determined by a classifier built from reference MD data: torsion-angle features → TICA → KMeans micro-states → MSM → PCCA macro-states → committor probability.

----